jrmarkham/ios_game_center/README.md

 # ios_game_center

-Flutter wrapper for the iOS Game Center -- GameKit.
+Flutter wrapper for the iOS Game Center: GameKit.
 There is an excellent wrapper for Android : https://pub.dev/packages/play_games which is well maintained.
 I designed the API for this plugin to resemble the API of that plugin.

 ## Part 1: Sign In
 The sign in is a method, and the return is an object that contains a success boolean and player data if successful.
 The return is a Future.